 Plus, newer employees profit from time spent with experienced colleagues and leaders.
 Mentoring sessions provide guidance on career path development, and senior members offer feedback to address experience gaps for junior employees.

 The ERG leadership team also receives ongoing training and development.
-At the 2015 ERG Leader Workshop, more than 140 participants exchanged best practices, attended an influential communications coaching workshop and participated in skill-building sessions.
+At ERG Leader Workshops, participants exchange best practices, receive influential communications coaching and participate in skill-building sessions.